Everything You Need To Know About Elasticity Coefficients

-The downside to this method is that the AP Microeconomics exam does not allow students to use calculators and the math with this method is often more difficult.
+The downside to this the math with this method is often more difficult.
 The method you prefer is really up to you.
 But choose wisely.

-Another one of the non-price determinants of demand is the price of related goods.
 When there is a change in the price of substitute or complement, the demand for the good in question will change.
 The formula for cross-price elasticity is %∆Q/%∆P (P is the price of the other good).
 Substitute goods will have a positive coefficient because an increase in the price of a substitute will cause an increase in the demand for the good in question.
-Complementary goods will have a negative coefficient because an increase in the price of a substitute will cause a decrease in the demand for the good in question.
+Complementary goods will have a negative coefficient because an increase in the price of a complement will cause a decrease in the demand for the good in question.

 Review Game: Elasticity Coefficients Calcualation and Interpretation